rounak610/question_paper_generator/readme.md

 # Question Paper Generator

 This is a simple Node.js application for generating question papers based on a specified distribution of marks across difficulty levels.
+The questions are stored in a JSON file named `questions.json`.

 ## Getting Started